 When optimizing your operations for either desktop or mobile web development, it’s essential to talk about data organization - especially if you are in a state of rapid growth.
 Massive amounts of data add up as an app or website scales.
-Sometimes, that data can be messy: different types, different sources; there are numerous things to consider when running a business that depends heavily on data organization.
+Sometimes, that data can be messy: different types, different sources; there are numerous things to consider when running a business that depends heavily on data organization, including knowing the key differences between MongoDB and MySQL.
 Oftentimes, in-house databases can not keep up with the load.

 As your applications evolve and things change, the solutions you architected before might no longer work.
 That’s a sign that you might need to change your data pipeline structure to suit your (new) needs.